- Publications and resources

 If you don't pay an infringement notice, and in serious rule breach circumstances, we will refer your case to the Commonwealth Director of Public Prosecutions for further action.

-If matters are prosecuted (sent to court) you could be convicted of a crime and fined up to $10,500.
+If matters are sent to court, you could be convicted of a crime, have demerits added to your licence or certificate, and/or fined up to $10,500.

-If you are found to be operating a drone in a way that is hazardous to other aircraft, the penalty can be up to two years in prison and the fine up to $25,000.
+If you are found to be operating a drone in a way that is hazardous to other aircraft, the penalty can be up to two years in prison and/or a fine up to $25,200 for an individual.

 Read more about how we enforce the rules.